Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any configuration for every need.

 This is not just about the kind of sound you want to get, just, for this reason, we could write entire treatises of philosophy trying to get close to give an answer to the question “Where’s the tone stored?”.

 But let’s leave this topic aside and talk about the means that allow us to have a “sound”.
 Beautiful or ugly it may be.

 As already mentioned, today’s sound sources for a more than decent guitar sound are countless.
-Starting from tube amplifiers, solid-state amplifiers, hybrids, modeling amp, digital pedalboards, or VST plugins like Guitar Rig, Amplitube, or Bias amp, to name a few.
+Starting from tube amplifiers, solid-state amplifiers, hybrids, modelling amp, digital pedalboards, or VST plugins like Guitar Rig, Amplitube, or Bias amp, to name a few.

-So, let’s live aside the world of our favorite rock stars moving their instruments from one end of the world to another with caravans of trucks… Today a band must move fast and agile.
+So, let’s live aside the world of our favourite rock stars moving their instruments from one end of the world to another with caravans of trucks… Today a band must move fast and agile.

 You will agree with me that it is better to move with a case and a briefcase rather than a case, an 18kg tube head, and a 20Kg cab… if you’re lucky.

 But, you know, we still are demanding.
 We don’t want a simulated sound.
 No, we don’t, it is not enough.